fzuo/homepage/docs/service.md

 - IEEE Conference on Communications and Network Security (CNS): External Reviewer, *2018*

-##  <b> Journal Reviewer </b>
+##  <b> Peer-reviewed Journal </b>

+- <a href="https://dl.acm.org/journal/dtrap">Digital Threats: Research and Practice</a>, Associate Editor, 2024

-- <a href="https://www.sciencedirect.com/journal/future-generation-computer-systems">Future Generation Computer Systems</a>, 2021–2024
+- <a href="https://www.sciencedirect.com/journal/future-generation-computer-systems">Future Generation Computer Systems</a>, Reviewer, 2021–2024

-- <a href="https://www.sciencedirect.com/journal/computers-and-electrical-engineering">Computers and Electrical Engineering</a>, 2021–2023
+- <a href="https://www.sciencedirect.com/journal/computers-and-electrical-engineering">Computers and Electrical Engineering</a>, Reviewer, 2021–2023

-- <a href="https://www.sciencedirect.com/journal/journal-of-information-security-and-applications">Journal of Information Security and Applications</a>, 2022–2024
+- <a href="https://www.sciencedirect.com/journal/journal-of-information-security-and-applications">Journal of Information Security and Applications</a>, Reviewer, 2022–2024

-- <a href="https://www.computer.org/csdl/journal/tq">IEEE Transactions on Dependable and Secure Computing</a>, 2023
+- <a href="https://www.computer.org/csdl/journal/tq">IEEE Transactions on Dependable and Secure Computing</a>, Reviewer, 2023

-- <a href="https://benthamscience.com/journals/recent-advances-in-electrical-and-electronic-engineering">Recent Advances in Electrical & Electronic Engineering</a>, 2024
+- <a href="https://benthamscience.com/journals/recent-advances-in-electrical-and-electronic-engineering">Recent Advances in Electrical & Electronic Engineering</a>, Reviewer, 2024

 <!--
 - <a href="https://www.eurekaselect.com/journal/115">International Journal of Sensors, Wireless Communications and Control</a>, 2024